crustySenpai/Internet-Toggler/README.md

 # Internet-Toggler
-Simple Batch Script that Enables / Disables LAN Connections
+Simple Batch Script that Enables / Disables Internet Connections

 Got bored and noticed i never made an Batch Script on my own so i decided to make something Simple like an Internet Toggler.
 Maybe not the best thing on Earth but it does what it should.